-Why do organizations invest in observability?
+Why do organizations invest in data observability?
 Because it adds value.
 Sometimes we forget this when we’re building our observability solutions.
-We get so excited about what…
+We get so excited about…

 The architecture of a GraphQL versus a REST endpoint is fundamentally different.
 The architecture gives different locations available for monitoring your solution.
 Both RESTful and GraphQL systems are stateless, meaning the server and client do not need to know what state the other is in for interactions.
 Both RESTful and GraphQL systems also separate the client from the server.
 Either architecture can modify the server or client without affecting operations of the other as long as the format of the requests on the endpoint(s) remain consistent.